ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

 ## Worked Example with Synthetic Data in pandas

-This is an example showing how to create a perturbed table from sample data generated with provided test data generation functions in this package in order to showcase the method.
+This is an example showing how to create a perturbed table from test data.
+The test data can be generated using functions available in this package.

 To generate example microdata and a perturbation table for testing purposes, use the following code: